danielkec/blog/_posts/2021-10-12-helidon-lra.md

 You can see that right after deployment EXTERNAL-IP of the external LoadBalancer reads as `<pending>` because OCI is provisioning it for you.
 But if you invoke `kubectl get services` a little later it will give you external ip address with Helidon Cinema example exposed on port 80.

+## Conclusion
+Keeping integrity in distributed systems with compensation logic isn't a new idea, but can be quite complicated to achieve without special tooling.
+*MicroProfile Long Running Actions* is exactly that, a tooling hiding the complexities.
+So we can deliver